Last Updated on March 23, 2022 by Aenia Amin

 As an optometrist, you will be part of a healthcare team, and some of the friendships you make along the journey will remain with you for life.
 Why not start early on?
 If your school does not offer a pre-optometry club, ASCO provides a guide to get you started informing those networks and relationships.

-Graduating from optometry school can be overwhelming, but New Grad Optometry comes to the rescue to provide new graduates with all of the necessary information they need, from licensure to getting started In practice to further career advancements.
+Graduating from optometry school can be overwhelming, but Eyes On Eyecare comes to the rescue to provide new graduates with all of the necessary information they need, from licensure to getting started in practice to further career advancements.

 Learning from the experts is a great way to learn and to keep yourself up to the date on the latest diagnostic and treatment technology.
 Review of Optometry is a great resource to regularly utilize on your journey to becoming an optometrist.
 Contact lens technology and even online continuing education are also offered on this website, benefiting everyone from pre-optometry students to licensed optometrists.